drivendataorg/zamba/docs/docs/contribute/index.md

 `zamba` is an open source project, which means _you_ can help make it better!

-## Develop the github repository
+## Develop the GitHub repository

-To get involved, check out the Github [code repository](https://github.com/drivendataorg/zamba).
+To get involved, check out the GitHub [code repository](https://github.com/drivendataorg/zamba).
 There you can find [open issues](https://github.com/drivendataorg/zamba/issues) with comments and links to help you along.

-`zamba` uses continuous integration and test-driven-development to ensure that we always have a working project.
+`zamba` uses continuous integration and test-driven development to ensure that we always have a working project.
 So what are you waiting for? `git` going!

 ## Installation for development